 R

-- Real Estate Investment Trust (REIT): A company that owns, operates or finances income-producing real estate.
+Real Estate Investment Trust (REIT): A company that owns income-producing properties.

 S

-- Subprime Mortgage: A type of mortgage that's offered to homebuyers with poor credit.
+Subprime Mortgage: A higher-risk mortgage offered to borrowers with lower credit.

 T

-- Tax Certificate: A first-position lien on a property due to unpaid property taxes.
+Tax Certificate: A lien for unpaid property taxes.

 U